octocloudlabs/supercharge-docs/docs/index.md

 You'll learn how to:

-* Choose as pre-defined Docker template
+* Choose a pre-defined Docker template
 * Configure the Docker container
 * Add Extensions to Visual Studio Code
 * Customize the command prompt